calaldees/blog/softwareEnginering/CodeReviewProcess.md

 Just raising a PR online and waiting for the comments to 'come back' is not effective code review.
 Code reviews are the cornerstone of shared understanding, growth, and higher quality products.
-A teams attitudes to Code Review can transform a teams effectiveness.
+A team's attitudes to Code Review can transform a teams effectiveness.

 ## Objectives of a Code Review Process